cockroachdb/docs/cockroach-commands.md

 ## Environment Variables

 The flags for many `cockroach` commands can be set as environment variables.
+For common configurations, such as `port` or `user`, you can set the environment variable once rather than manually pass the flag each time you run a command.

+These variables make it easy to execute commands without having to manually set common flags (e.g., `port` or `user`).

 - To find out which flags support environment variables, see the documentation for each [command](#commands).
 - To output the current configuration of CockroachDB environment variables, run `./cockroach debug env`.